Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II: Abstract

 \section{Abstract}

-In a previous paper, we presented an infinite dimensional associative diagram algebra that satisfies the relations of the generalized Temperley--Lieb algebra having a basis indexed by the fully commutative elements (in the sense of Stembridge) of the Coxeter group of type affine $C$.
+In a previous paper, we presented an infinite dimensional associative diagram algebra that satisfies the relations of the generalized Temperley--Lieb algebra having a basis indexed by the fully commutative elements of the Coxeter group of type affine $C$.
 We also provided an explicit description of a basis for the diagram algebra.
-In this paper, we show that this diagrammatic representation is faithful.
-The results of this paper will be used to construct a Jones-type trace on the Hecke algebra of type affine $C$, allowing us to non-recursively compute leading coefficients of certain Kazhdan--Lusztig polynomials.
+In this paper, we show that the diagrammatic representation is faithful and establish a correspondence between the basis diagrams and the so-called monomial basis of the Temperley--Lieb algebra of type affine $C$.

-\begin{section}{Introduction} The (type $A$) Temperley--Lieb algebra $\TL(A)$, invented by H.N.V.
-Temperley and E.H.
-Lieb in 1971 \cite{Temperley.H;Lieb.E:A}, is a finite dimensional associative algebra which first arose in the context of statistical mechanics.
-R. Penrose and L.H.
-Kauffman showed that this algebra can be realized as a diagram algebra having a basis given by certain diagrams in which the multiplication rule is given by applying local combinatorial rules to the diagrams \cite{Kauffman.L:B, Penrose.R:A}.
+\begin{section}{Introduction} The Temperley--Lieb algebra $\TL(A_n)$, invented by Temperley and Lieb in 1971~\cite{Temperley1971}, is a finite dimensional associative algebra that arose in the context of statistical mechanics.
+Penrose~\cite{Penrose1971} and Kauffman~\cite{Kauffman1987} showed that this algebra can be realized as a diagram algebra having a basis given by certain diagrams, where multiplication is determined by applying local combinatorial rules to the diagrams.
+Jones~\cite{Jones1999} showed that $\TL(A_n)$ occurs naturally as a quotient of the Hecke algebra of type $A_n$.

-In 1987, V.F.R.
-Jones showed that $\TL(A)$ occurs naturally as a quotient of the type $A$ Hecke algebra, $\H(A)$ \cite{Jones.V:B}.
-If $(W,S)$ is Coxeter system of type $\Gamma$, the associated Hecke algebra $\H(\Gamma)$ is an algebra with a basis given by $\{T_w: w \in W\}$ and relations that deform the relations of $W$ by a parameter $q$.
-The realization of the Temperley--Lieb algebra as a Hecke algebra quotient was generalized by J.J.
-Graham in \cite{Graham.J:A} to the case of an arbitrary Coxeter system.
-In Section~\ref{subsec:TL-algebras}, we define the generalized Temperley--Lieb algebra of type $\C_{n}$, denoted $\TL(\C_{n})$, and describe a special basis, called the monomial basis, which is indexed by the fully commutative elements (defined in Section~\ref{subsec:FC}) of the underlying Coxeter group.
+The realization of the Temperley--Lieb algebra as a Hecke algebra quotient was generalized by Graham~\cite{Graham1995} to the case of an arbitrary Coxeter system.
+A key feature of the quotient algebra is that it retains some of the relevant structure of the Hecke algebra, yet is small enough that computation of the leading coefficients of the Kazhdan--Lusztig polynomials is often much simpler.
+In this paper, we study the generalized Temperley--Lieb algebra of type $\C_{n}$, denoted $\TL(\C_{n})$, and describe a special basis, called the monomial basis, which is indexed by the fully commutative elements of the underlying Coxeter group.
+Our goal is to determine a faithful diagrammatic representation of the Temperley--Lieb algebra of type $\C_n$.